 The rates of withdrawal adopted by the Board are used to determine the expected number of separations from active service which will occur as a result of resignation or dismissal.
-The results of our four-year study indicate that, in aggregate, the actual number of withdrawals was just slightly less than expected during election years.
+The results of our four-year study indicate that, in aggregate, the actual number of withdrawals was significantly more than expected.

-As seen on the table on page 31, there were 16 actual withdrawals versus 21 expected withdrawals over the four-year period of this investigation.
-This period included one election year and three non-election year.
-In the prior investigation period, we noted that the actual withdrawals were very close to expected.
-During the current investigation period, there was a slightly larger difference between actual and expected.
-The entirety of this difference was due to the election year.
-Therefore, we recommend a reduction in the rates of withdrawal for legislative years that will hopefully better match experience in the future.
-We recommend no change in rates of withdrawal for non-election years.
+As seen on the table on page 31, there were 64 actual withdrawals versus 44 expected withdrawals over the four-year period of this investigation.
+As seen on the graph on the previous page, significant differences between actual and expected rates were seen at most ages.
+During the current investigation period, there were larger than expected numbers of withdrawals at every age group greater than or equal to 30.
+Therefore, at this time, we recommend changes in the rates of withdrawal that recognize the upward trend of withdrawal rates and will hopefully better match experience in the future.